iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Edit - works perfectly after turning off wifi during setup.
 Got an immediate response from the developer on the workaround.
 Does not work.
 Error code 1002.
 This error is displayed after I confirm my age and press continue.
 I have a OnePlus 6t phone (android)<br> :date: __2020-10-08 22:13:53__

 > UPDATE: Working now per comment from developer.
 I can't get the app to work on my Galaxy S10.
 It installs, I affirm I'm over 18, and on the data sharing page I get an error code 1002 and can't move on.
 I've tried uninstalling and reinstalling and get the same problem.
 I do not have this problem on the VA COVID app I also have on my phone.<br> :date: __2020-10-07 16:11:30__

-> better late than never. the app is good now is for people to use it and be honest about it.<br> :date: __2020-10-02 21:28:54__